I Am The Crowd.

 I swim in the quagmire of poverty

-its hooks, its barbs, tear my flesh
+its hook, its barbs, tear my flesh,

-rupture my dreams,
+rupture my dreams.

 I hold my breath for centuries

-hoping to break through, grasp pure air.
+hoping to break through, gasp pure air.

 Through the murky mire